-- By Telephone or Internet: You may vote by telephone or Internet by following the instructions included in the Notice of Internet Availability and in these proxy materials; - By Written Proxy: If you received a printed copy of the proxy materials, you may vote by written proxy by signing, dating and returning the proxy card in the postage-paid envelope provided; or - In Person: If you are a stockholder of record, you may vote in person at the Annual Meeting.
+- Before the Annual Meeting, by Telephone or via the Internet: You may vote by telephone or via the Internet by following the instructions included in the Notice of Internet Availability and in these proxy materials; - By Written Proxy: If you received a printed copy of the proxy materials, you may vote by written proxy by signing, dating and returning the proxy card in the postage-paid envelope provided; or - At the Annual Meeting via the Internet: Instructions on how to attend and participate via the Internet, including how to demonstrate proof of stock ownership, are posted to www.virtualshareholdermeeting.com/FSS2020.
+Stockholders may vote and submit questions while attending the Annual Meeting via the Internet. - At the Annual Meeting in Person: If you are a stockholder of record, you may vote in person at the Annual Meeting.
 You are a stockholder of record if your shares are registered in your name.
 If your shares are in the name of your broker or bank, your shares are held in "street name" and you are not a stockholder of record.
 If your shares are held in street name and you wish to vote in person at the Annual Meeting, you will need to contact your broker or bank to obtain a legal proxy allowing attendance at the Annual Meeting.
 If you plan to attend the Annual Meeting in person, please bring proper identification and proof of ownership of your shares.

 Our Amended and Restated By-Laws ("By-Laws") provide that a majority of the outstanding shares, present in person or by proxy, will constitute a quorum at the Annual Meeting.
-For purposes of determining if a quorum is present, we will count: (i) all shares that are voted on any proposal; and (ii) all shares that are designated as "withholding authority" to vote for a nominee or nominees or "abstaining" from any proposal, as shares represented at the Annual Meeting.
+For purposes of determining if a quorum is present, we will count: (i) all shares that are voted on any proposal; and (ii) all shares that are designated as "withholding" authority to vote for a nominee or nominees or "abstaining" from any proposal, as shares represented at the Annual Meeting.

-If you return a proxy card, but no specific voting instructions are given with respect to a proposal, your shares will be voted "for all" of the eight director nominees named on the proxy card, "for" the advisory approval of the compensation of the Company's NEOs, and "for" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2019.
+If you return a proxy card, but no specific voting instructions are given with respect to a proposal, your shares will be voted "for all" of the eight director nominees named on the proxy card, "for" the advisory approval of the compensation of the Company's NEOs, and "for" the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for fiscal year 2020.

 If you hold your shares in more than one account, you will receive a Notice of Internet Availability for each account.
-To ensure that all of your shares are voted, please vote by telephone or Internet for each account or, if you have requested printed materials, sign, date and return a proxy card for each account in the postage-paid envelope provided.
+To ensure that all of your shares are voted, please vote by telephone or via the Internet for each account or, if you have requested printed materials, sign, date and return a proxy card for each account in the postage-paid envelope provided.